RidaNaz/Next.js/step11_props/README.md

 # Props
 Props is a special keyword in React that stands for properties and is used for passing data from one component to another.
 Props act as a mechanism for passing data (information) from **parent components** to their **child components**.
 They allow you to customize the **behavior** and **appearance** of child components based on the data provided by the parent component.

+**React Props are like function arguments in JavaScript and attributes in HTML.**

 There are three steps for using `props`:

 * ## Define an attribute and its value in Parent Component.